Air Departure Tax

 Consultation One: On the Scottish Government’s policy for an overall 50% ADT reduction by the end of the current session of the Scottish Parliament;

 Consultation Two: On the assessment of the likely significant environmental impacts from the overall 50% ADT reduction policy (SEA Environmental Report).
+Alongside this the Government published an updated greenhouse gas emissions impact assessment of the overall 50% ADT reduction plan.

 Scottish Government ADT stakeholder forum